What information can my organization see when I enroll my device?

 Your organization cannot see your personal information when you enroll a device with Microsoft Intune.
 When you enroll a device, you give your organization permission to view certain pieces of information on your device, such as device model and serial number.
 Your organization uses this information to help protect the corporate data on the device.

-What your organization can never see:
+What your organization does not see:

 - Calling and web browsing history